Optimal sampling for least-squares approximation

-Improvements such as this are typical when lower set structure is imposed -- we will see another instance of this in a moment.
-It is one of the features that makes lower sets desirable for high-dimensional approximation.
-The underlying reason for it is because a lower set cannot contain too many `large' (or even nonzero) indices.
+Improvements such as this are typical when lower set structure is imposed.
+We will see another instance of this in a moment.
+It is one of the features that makes lower sets desirable for high-dimensional approximation -- the underlying reason being that a lower set cannot contain too many `large' (or even nonzero) indices.